Interview on NJ ODP’s Road To Becoming A Great Player

-One of the many paths to the top in our American youth soccer world is New Jersey ODP — led by James Galanis, NJYS Director of Technical Operations who oversees the development of the Olympic Development Program.
-To Register for ODP Tryouts Click HERE.
+One of the many paths to the top in our American youth soccer world is the New Jersey ODP, led by James Galanis, NJYS Director of Technical Operations, who oversees the development of the Olympic Development Program.
+To Register for ODP Tryouts, Click HERE.

 “New Jersey is a hotbed for talent.”